openjdk/guide/src/guide/jbs-jdk-bug-system.md

         * the decision to backport should be made inline with the guidelines of the lead for the release
         * There are two options for creating backport issue(s) to track the backport: one is to create it manually once it is agreed that the bug should be backported; the second, is to let the bots create the backport issue once you push the fix to the repo (see [Working with backports in JBS](#working-with-backports-in-jbs).
     1. Only one fixversion should ever be set, if the issue is to be fixed in additional releases then a separate backport must be created (see [Working with backports in JBS](#working-with-backports-in-jbs)).
 There are exceptions to this rule for: CSRs; and, Release Notes.
-1. make sure the bug has all the required labels – JBS Label Dictionary
+1. make sure the bug has all the required labels – see [JBS Label Dictionary](#jbs-label-dictionary)
-    1. bugs that are new in the current release: 'regression'
+    1. bugs where behavior has _incorrectly_ changed from a previous release : 'regression'
     1. bugs that do not affect product code, but are only against the regression test: 'noreg-self'
     1. issues that seem to be trivial to fix: 'starter'
     1. RFEs that are pure cleanups: 'noreg-cleanup'